-While there would be nothing inherently faulty about her explanation after hearing it, the jurors would be holding back their “ughs.”
+While there would be nothing inherently faulty about the expert’s explanation after hearing it, the jurors would be holding back their “ughs.”
 They would find the narration boring and barely comprehensible, and they would dread the prospect of spending the next few days sitting through similar testimony.

-Now imagine how much more effective the expert would be if she started off discussing humans’ age-old desire to fly.
-“Every person has longed to fly at some point,” she might say.
+Now imagine how much more effective the expert would be if they started off discussing humans’ age-old desire to fly.
+“Every person has longed to fly at some point,” they might say.
 “Children try to fly off couches, adults dream of flying at night, and the Greek myth of Icarus centers on what happens when the joy of flying overtakes common sense.”

 This story is appealing because it uses familiar concepts (Tool 2) and memorable imagery (Tool 3) to hook the audience.

 The witness might go on, “People tried for centuries to build contraptions that would enable the dense-boned, unfeathered human mammal to fly.
 Many people died trying.
 Even the genius Leonardo da Vinci tried to come up with a flying machine.
 He eventually ended up declaring, ‘I have wasted my time.’”